zama-ai/concrete-ml/use_case_examples/cifar_brevitas_training/README.md

 python3 evaluate_torch_cml.py --rounding_threshold_bits 1 2 3 4 5 6 7 8
 ```

+Using rounding with 6 bits for all accumulators provides a significant speedup for FHE, with only a 1.3% loss in accuracy compared to the original model.
+More details can be found in the Accuracy and Performance section below.

 ## Fully Homomorphic Encryption (FHE)

-Once the model has been proposed to have a correct performance, compilation to the FHE settings can be done.
+Once you're satisfied with the model's performance, you can compile it to the FHE settings.

 <!--pytest-codeblocks:skip-->